rdok/7daystodie_mod_dot_crosshair/documentation/about.md

 - [Immersive Crosshair](https://www.nexusmods.com/7daystodie/mods/5601) and [Dot Crosshair](https://www.nexusmods.com/7daystodie/mods/5640) mods are designed to complement each other.
   - Hides crosshair when not having an interactable.
   - Hides crosshair when using weapons with iron sights.
 - Compatibility: this mod is compatible with other mods that hide the crosshair.
-For example you can use [1.0-1.1 Danzo No Crosshair](https://www.nexusmods.com/7daystodie/mods/3252) instead of Immersive Crosshair to hide the crosshair.
+For example use [Danzo No Crosshair](https://www.nexusmods.com/7daystodie/mods/3252) instead of Immersive Crosshair in order to have a round dot always visible except when in aiming mode.
 - Game Version: 1.0.
 Install with [Vortex](https://www.nexusmods.com/about/vortex/).

 ### Development